68 Projects

 Researchers on project included: Dr Philip Christopher, Dr Siddhesh Godbole, Dr Aravinda Rao,

-Dr Francisca Rodriguez Leonard, Dr Sahar Soltani, Dr Ali Rashidi, Prof Tuan Ngo & Dr Duncan Maxwell.
+Dr Francisca Rodriguez Leonard, Dr Sahar Soltani, Dr Ali Rashidi, Marko Radanovic, Prof. Tuan Ngo, Dr Duncan Maxwell

 Advanced Manufacturing, Artificial Intelligence, Augmented Reality, Australian Building Industry, Digital Engineering, Industry 4.0, Internet of Things, Robotics, Smart Prefab, Virtual Reality